ブログ

 (iii) for Children between 16 to 18 years old - they may create an account related to all products, services or features with obtaining parental consent.

-GR 17/2025 emphasizes the requirement to obtain parental consent and requires PSEs to create an appropriate mechanism for the collection of the consent from a Child’s parent and/or legal guardian before granting the access to Children.
-It further provides that PSEs shall provide a “reasonable” time frame for the respective parental consent to be obtained, which refers to 24hours indication.
-Specifically, for Children aged 17 years and above, the child may provide initial consent, but then the PSE is required to notify the parent or guardian and if no objection is received within 6 hours of such notification, the consent is deemed valid, and the service can be provided.
+GR 17/2025 emphasizes the requirement to obtain parental consent and requires PSEs to create an appropriate mechanism for the collection of such consent from a Child’s parent and/or legal guardian before granting access to Children.
+It further provides that PSEs shall provide a “reasonable” timeframe for the respective parental consent to be obtained, and refers to 24 hours’ indication.
+Specifically, for Children aged 17 years and above, the Child may provide initial consent, but then the PSE is required to notify the parent or guardian, and if no objection is received within 6 hours of such notification, the consent is deemed valid and the service can be provided.

 Assessment of Risk

-One of the key requirement provided in GR 17/2025 is for the PSEs to conduct self-assessment to indicate whether it is a high risk or low risk to Children, which shall be carried out based on the following aspects:
+One of the key requirements provided in GR 17/2025 is for PSEs to conduct a self-assessment to indicate whether it is high risk or low risk for Children, which shall be carried out based on the following aspects:

-(ii) exposed to pornographic content, violent content, content that is dangerous to life, and other content that is not suitable for Children;
+(ii) exposure to pornographic content, violent content, content that is dangerous to life, and other content that is not suitable for Children;

 (iii) exploitation of Children as consumers;